code for loading the format for the notebook

 in the same class, and have __iter__()

-return self, which makes the class both an iterable and its own iterator.
-It is perfectly fine to return a different object as the iterator, though.
+return self.
+This makes the class both an iterable and its own iterator.
+However, it is perfectly valid to return a different object as the iterator.class Repeat:

 def __init__(self, value, max_repeats):